saltstack/salt/doc/ref/configuration/minion.rst

 .. versionadded:: 3006.2

-Default: ``30``
+Default: ``60``

-The default timeout timeout for request channel requests.
+The default timeout, in seconds, for request channel requests.
 This setting can be used to tune minions to better handle long running pillar and file client requests.

 .. code-block:: yaml

-    request_channel_timeout: 30
+    request_channel_timeout: 60

 ``request_channel_tries``
 -------------------------